GovTechSG/CFT-Docs/getting-started/glossary.md

 Refers to a URL of a server or service, that is, the location from which APIs can access the API resources that they need to carry out the function.

 ## API Gateway
 An API management tool that sits between a client and a collection of backend services.
-It accepts all application programming interface (API) calls, aggregates the various services required to fulfill them, and returns the appropriate result.
+It accepts all API calls, aggregates the various services required to fulfil them, and returns the appropriate result.

 ## API Key
 A unique identifier used by CFT to authenticate a calling program.
 It is assigned to an individual project and used for rate limiting.